 Smart goal setting is a method that is very specific and works especially well for marketing.
 You decide what you’re working towards and then come up with a specific, measurable, attainable, relevant, and timely (S.M.A.R.T.) goal.
 We wrote a detailed article on setting them here if you aren’t familiar with the process.

-If you asked your team what your goals are right now, would they be able to tell you?
+If you asked your team what your goals are, would they be able to tell you?
 And if they could, would they be excited about them?
-Would those be the top of their mind when they’re working?
+Would those be at the top of their mind when they’re working?
 If your answer to these questions is no, you’re doing yourself and the business a disservice.
 It’s time to set new goals that light up and engage your team.

 Schedule an open brainstorming session

-- Your team will have a good insight to how things work now and potential hang-up’s or areas of opportunity you may not see.
+- Your team will have a good insight into how things work now and potential hang-ups or areas of opportunity you may not see.